-Vravrona Archaeological Site or more precisely, the Sanctuary of goddess Artemis in Vravrona is one of my favorite sites in Attika.
-And why is that?
-Because the Vravrona site is in fantastic shape, in a beautiful natural environment, and can be easily combined with a visit to the nearby sea and a meal in a seafront tavern.
+The Sanctuary of the goddess Artemis in Vravrona holds a special place in my heart as one of my favorite sites in Attika.
+Why, you ask?
+Well, the Vravrona site is exceptionally well-preserved, set in a beautiful natural environment, and conveniently paired with a visit to the nearby sea and a delightful meal at a seaside tavern.

 To show their piety and respect for the goddess, they created a smaller shrine dedicated to Artemis in the Acropolis of Athens, the religious center of the once-powerful city-state.

 *Some of the links below are affiliate links.
-That means I may make a commission if you click and buy- which costs you nothing!
-I am very grateful when you use my links to make a purchase.
+That means I may make a commission if you click and buy.
+The commission comes at no additional cost to you!

 Artemis goddess accepting offerings